 Every year in October we celebrate Arkansas Farm to School Month across the state.
 This recognition is part of nationwide efforts to connect schools, early childhood education sites, and other organizations with farms to bring local, healthy food to children.
 The National Farm to School Network first started this trend in 2010 by having National Farm to School Month designated by Congress.
 Since then, more and more states have joined in with celebrations.

 Arkansas has been formally recognizing Arkansas Farm to School Month since 2014 when then-governor Mike Beebe first proclaimed October as Arkansas Farm to School Month.

-Governor Asa Hutchinson has continued the tradition every year since.
+There are so many ways that you can get involved in Arkansas Farm to School Month to help us bring awareness and celebrate!
+Don’t forget to share with us what activities you have planned.
 To help schools, farms, and individuals spread the news, the Arkansas Department of Agriculture created a media and promotion toolkit that included resources, graphics, language, and examples to promote Arkansas Farm to School activities.

 In 2020, we celebrated local!
 From the farmers who grow our food, to the educators and parents who teach children about gardening, cooking, and nutrition, we together, created a strong local food system. #ARF2SMonth #CelebrateLocal